A continuing tale of life in the boonies

 Uncowed, though comfortless.

 There is one tricky opportunity to descend from the Aonach Eagach without completing the whole traverse.
 It’s called the Great Stone Shoot, over 2,000 feet of loose rocks called scree, and down there we went – Tumshy going first, like an immensely cautious upturned crab, and me behind, carefully feeding out the rope.
 It took almost two hours but he made it, and when we reached the road, Duncan was there to pick us up.
 We sped to a nearby hotel’s television set where we joined the others and watched in utter dismay as Peru thrashed Scotland 3-1.
-"Where the hell is Peru?" is all the Easterhouse boys could ask in their shocked state.
+"Where the fuck's is Peru?" is all the Easterhouse boys could ask in their state of shock.

-Duncan, I noticed, was silently reciting his secret Maharishi mantra.
+Duncan, I noticed, was silently reciting his secret Maharishi fifty quid mantra.
 Unfortunately, de la Mare, being English, had no words of solace to offer everyone else.

 But the lull in hostilities was far from permanent, as we shall see in the next episode of Poets who matter: No. 15 – Matthew Arnold.